 art projects with instructions for children to express themselves

 Also included is:

 35 vividly illustrated yoga poses that can be used in a number of ways, such as self-teaching and memory games

 Sun Salutation poster complete with poem and poses

-The Yamas & Niyamas: Successful Relationships with Self & Others (ages 7-11) comprehensive lesson plan contains 10 units and 48 pages.
-It is a PDF download which you can view on your phone, tablet, computer or print out onto paper.
+The Yamas & Niyamas: Successful Relationships with Self & Others (ages 7-11)comprehensive lesson plan contains 10 units and 48 pages.
+It is a PDF download that you can view on your phone, tablet, or computer, or print out onto paper.
 The lesson unit helps children learn the concepts of the yoga philosophy, the context for the Yamas and Niyamas in everyday life, and how to incorporate these values at school, in sports, and at home.